yanivpr/location_tracker/README.md

 bundle exec rspec

 ## what is missing
-- error handling (fail download, fail import, retry)
+- sophisticated error handling (fail download, fail import, retrying)
-- validation of possible node names
+- validation of route node names and times
 - functional test - mock download data and expect a specific upload
 - passphrase in environment variable instead of plain text in code
 - logging